-Magnets – The magnets came in an 8 pack.
-We bought two packs.
-We don’t recommend getting the really strong magnets because they’ll be hard to get off the vehicle.
+Next you’ll need some magnets.
+We don’t recommend getting the really strong earth magnets because they’ll be hard to get off the vehicle.
 They might also take some of your paint off.
 The kind we picked are easy to take off the van when we’re done with them.
 You can find them here.

-Scissors – regular scissors to cut the fiberglass
+Scotch Precision Scissors – scissors to cut the screen

 Steps to making your own van window screens

 Measure the size of your windows.
 Make sure there is enough fabric to at least cover the outside.
 Two to four inches of extra fabric on all sides seems ideal but as you can from our photo, we have barely enough on some sides.

 Then, order or buy your screen.

 Next, unroll the screen so that it covers the window.
 We were pleasantly surprised to find that the screen didn’t want to roll back up on itself.
 Be sure to give yourself, again, at least enough so that it covers all four sides of your window.
 If you want to mark it to be sure where to cut, now is the time.
 Caroline just eyeballed it and then trimmed it up later.

 Cut the screen.

 Hold it in place and put the magnets in place (2 at the top and 3 on each side).

 Feel free to trim up the bottom to make it a little neater.